viboes/std-make/doc/proposal/factories/DXXXX_factories.md

   M<decay_unwrap<Xs>...> make(Xs&& ...xs);
 ```

-*Effects:* Forwards to the customization point `make` with a template constructor
+*Effects:* Forwards to the customization point `make_custom` with a template constructor
 `meta::id<M<decay_unwrap<Xs>...>>`.
 As if

 ```c++